domschl/WinSteamOnMac/README.md

 ditto /Volumes/Game\ Porting\ Toolkit-1.0/lib/ `brew86 --prefix game-porting-toolkit`/lib/
 ```

 That's all that's needed for an update.
-Below information is only initial install.
+Below information applies only to the initial installation.

 If steam doesn't start after an update, you can either